YannickvanEtten/bachelor_theses_SJK_2024/README.md

 | Multivariate GARCH models             | Engle, R. (2002).
 Dynamic Conditional Correlation: a simple class of multivariate GARCH models.
 Journal of Business & Economic Statistics 20(3), 339‐350. |
 | GAS models                           | Creal, D.D., Koopman, S.J. & Lucas, A. (2013).
 Generalized Autoregressive Score Models with Applications, Journal of Applied Econometrics 28(5), 777-795. |

+## Code
+In the folders on this Github page there is a Python and R file containing starting code for GARCH models.

 ## Important dates
 In the next few months, several dates are of important: